khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 6. List existing projects, pods and view logs in real time:

     ![](./MediaFolder/media/image49.JPG)

-    with text Description generated with very high confidence](./MediaFolder/media/image50.JPG)
+    ![A screenshot of a cell phone screen with text Description generated with very high confidence](./MediaFolder/media/image50.JPG)
+    ![A screenshot of a cell phone
     Description generated with very high
     confidence](./MediaFolder/media/image51.JPG)